Content Regulation / Censorship, Violence Against Speakers / Impunity

 Judge Ramón T. Zelaya delivered the opinion of the Court.

-The Court analyzed in detail the motive for the crime and its link with Medina’s journalistic activities referring to the articles of his that had been published in the years prior to his murder.
+The Court analyzed in detail the motive for the crime and its connection to Medina’s journalistic activities by referring to his articles that had been published in the years prior to his murder.
 It established from witness testimony that it was public knowledge that Vilmar Acosta was upset by the publications made by the journalist.
-The Court also found that Vilmar Acosta had expressed his desire to silence Medina long before the crime took place, specifically when he failed to win a defamation lawsuit against Medina.
+The Court also found that Vilmar Acosta had expressed his desire to silence Medina long before the crime took place, specifically when Medina wrote about the murder of Vilmar Acosta’s political adversary and when he failed to win a defamation lawsuit against Medina.
 The Court also stated that Medina had received constant death threats directly related to the publication of articles about “Clan Acosta” and had been assigned a police officer for his protection.

-Judge Janine Ríos submitted an extended opinion, which is considered part of the Court’s decision, highlighting the importance of protecting the exercise of the right to freedom of expression.
+Judge Janine Ríos González submitted an extended opinion, which is considered part of the Court’s decision, highlighting the importance of protecting the exercise of the right to freedom of expression.
 It stated that the Special Rapporteur on Freedom of Expression of the Inter-American Commission on Human Rights (IACmHR) had emphasized that the killing of journalists constitutes the gravest violation of the right to freedom of expression.
-It unduly inhibits their right to life, suppresses their right to express ideas freely, and limits the right of society to receive information.
+It inhibits their right to life, suppresses their right to freely express ideas, and limits the right of society to participate in the free flow of information [pg.
+324].

-The Court stated that, according to inter-American standards, the obligation to investigate and prevent impunity for the killing of journalists is a fundamental and primary obligation of the States.
-Judge Ríos noted that, according to the IACmHR, the lack of thorough investigation leading to the punishment of those responsible, including the masterminds, constituted a violation of the right to freedom of expression.
-She said that this obligation was important to guarantee not only the right to life but, also, and primarily, the free and full exercise of the right to freedom of expression [pg.
-325].
-She added that compliance with the duty to investigate is one of the most important ways to prevent attacks against the lives of journalists.
+The Court stated that, according to Inter-American standards, the obligation to investigate and prevent impunity for the killing of journalists is a fundamental and primary obligation of States.
+Judge Ríos noted that, according to the IACmHR, the lack of a thorough investigation to hold those responsible accountable, constituted a violation of the right to freedom of expression.
+She said that this obligation was important to guarantee not only the right to life, but also the free and full exercise of the right to freedom of expression [pg.
+325-326].
+She added that compliance with the duty to investigate is one of the most crucial ways to prevent attacks against journalists.